 Internment by the U.S. government during World War II is thought of as the defining event in Sonoko Iwata’s life, but it was only one of several upheavals that she, always the outsider, bore with uncomplaining resignation.

 Sonoko was a born in Los Angeles on December 15, 1911.
 Her father, Francis Miyosaku Uyematsu, was a Christian and had recently come to America from the small town of Numazu, Japan.
-Numazu was the Thirteenth Station on the historic Tokaido Road where the slowly traveling Daimyo rulers with their huge entourages once stopped on their way to and from the new capitol of Tokyo and the old capitol of Kyoto.
+Despite it’s small size, Numazu was well known as the Thirteenth Station on the historic Tokaido Road where the slowly traveling Daimyo rulers with their huge entourages once stopped on their way to and from the new capitol of Tokyo and the old capitol of Kyoto.
 His family was prosperous and his Numazu home was a large family compound surrounded by orchards.
 Many Numazu Japanese were Christian and, like Francis, adopted Christian names suggested by missionaries.

-The Uyematsu family considered the founder of the family to be Genkaku Uyematsu, a physician to a prominent warlord during Japan’s Age of Civil Wars, Shingen Takeda, 1521–1573.
+The Uyematsu family considered the founder of the family to be Genkaku Uyematsu, a physician to a prominent warlord, Shingen Takeda, 1521–1573.
 Francis’s parents maintained a Shinto shrine to Genkaku in their home.